survivejs/react-book/manuscript/04_implementing_notes.md

   ...
 ```

-After these changes you should be able to delete notes as you like.
+After these changes and refreshing you should be able to delete notes as you like.

 ![Deleted a note](images/react_07.png)